 There are a few key styles, so let’s go over some of the most common types.

 These are typically large, boxy units intended for indoor use.
 A large mesh grid covers the two largest sides, allowing insects to enter and get zapped.
 There’s a number of different models on the market, but the most effective ones are in the 20-watt range.

 Vertical Light Zappers

-As the light bulb placement in these is vertical, this style of zapper is more easily made waterproof and thus can be used in indoor or outdoor settings.
-Many of these have a plastic exterior housing which protects the user from accidentally touching the charged metal grid inside.
+As the light bulb placement in these is vertical, this style of zapper is more easily made waterproof and thus can be used in indoor-outdoor settings.
+Many of these have plastic exterior housing that protects the user from accidentally touching the charged metal grid inside.
 Because of the light placement, these can be made to look like lanterns or other more stylish light styles, instead of looking boxy and plain.

 Bug Zapper Light Bulbs